What Are Trigger Points?

 Trigger points are irritable contraction knots in muscles that can cause a ton of pain throughout the body.
 Trigger points have been linked to back pain, neck pain, headaches, sciatica, and many other health issues .

 Trigger points cause constant muscle tension in the muscles they inhabit, meaning the trigger point muscle is constantly pulling on the joints it is attached to .
-This can cause pain, and may cause stretching to full range of motion to be difficult.
+This can cause pain and may cause stretching to a full range of motion to be difficult.
 Trigger points can be sensitive/irritable to the touch - a good sign you worked out a trigger point in a muscle is that higher pressure feels less painful than a lower level of pressure initially.

 If trigger points are so important, why hasn't my doctor told me about them?

 As the great trigger point therapy pioneer David Simons beautifully quoted: "Muscle is an orphan organ.
 No medical specialty claims it.
 As a consequence, no medical specialty is concerned with promoting funded research into the muscular causes of pain, and medical students and physical therapists rarely receive adequate primary training in how to recognize and treat myofascial trigger points" .
 You've heard of a heart doctor, a foot doctor, and a brain doctor, but never a muscle doctor.
-Trigger point therapy content is not standard medical curriculum, it must be sought out.
+Trigger point therapy content is not a standard medical curriculum, it must be sought out.
 Very few professionals take this step to learn the category of trigger point therapy.

 I think some of my muscles have trigger points, how do I know where they are?